Type

 • Step 1: Reaction and separation are combined in a single distillation column packed with catalyst.

-• Step 2: As the reactants flow through the column, isobutylene and methanol react to form MTBE, which is simultaneously separated from unreacted components by distillation.
+Step 2: As the reactants flow through the column, isoolefins and alcohol react to form ethers, which are simultaneously separated from unreacted components by distillation.

-• Advantages: Higher conversion efficiency (up to 99.2%), lower energy consumption, and reduced capital costs due to fewer equipment requirements.
+Advantages: Higher conversion efficiency (up to 99% for isobutylene, up to 92% for isoamylenes), lower energy consumption, and reduced capital costs due to fewer equipment requirements.
+Enhanced operational flexibility for mixed-feed processing (C4 and C5 streams).

 Process Flow Summary